 The holidays are a time when people say yes to more functions and opportunities than are normal.
 People may be run ragged with social activities, late nights, credit card spending, and a general feeling of detachment from normalcy.
-After the holidays, it’s time to recoup your own schedule and getting back to the activities you love.
-It’s a great time to recharge yourself before returning to work and school, so that you can feel rejuvenated instead of drained.
+After the holidays, it’s time to recoup your own schedule and get back to the activities you love.
+It’s a great time to recharge yourself before returning to work and school so that you can feel rejuvenated instead of drained.

 Allow Yourself Extra Commute Time.